MODERNIZING PHILIPPINE AIRPORTS FOR IMPROVED GLOBAL CONNECTIVITY

 WHAT

 • The Philippines is at a critical juncture in addressing its aviation challenges.
 Ninoy Aquino International Airport (NAIA), the country’s largest and primary international gateway, has been operating far beyond its capacity.
-With 31 million passengers in 2022 and over 45 million in 2023, NAIA is plagued by congestion, flight delays, and operational inefficiencies.
-Designed for 32 million passengers annually, the demand for air travel is expected to rise further.
+Built to handle 32 million passengers annually, NAIA has accommodated an average of 42 million passengers yearly over the past four years, resulting in persistent congestion, flight delays, and operational inefficiencies that negatively impact passenger experience and airline performance.

 HOW

-• Participate in airport modernization projects, focusing on sustainable designs to improve efficiency and reduce environmental impact.
+• Participate in airport modernization projects, with a focus on sustainable and energy-efficient technologies that can be used to improve efficiency and reduce environmental impact.

-• Leverage expertise in automation and advanced solutions for passenger management, traffic systems, and baggage handling to enhance airport operations.
+• Deploy advanced automation and digital solutions for passenger processing, airside and landside traffic management, security screening, and baggage handling to enhance airport operations.

-• Provide expertise in airport management, security technologies, and offer training programs to build local capacity and improve passenger experience.
+• Provide airport operations and management expertise through training and knowledge-transfer programs to build local capabilities and enhance overall passenger experience.

 CONTACT US